fjdksfj/fjdksfj.github.io/README.md

 ### <span id="calib">Calibration details (#R1)</span>

 First, in order to align two cameras, checkerboard calibration method is used and we further correct pincushion distortion caused by lens.
 Secondly, due to the non-uniformity of the prism dispersion, we use a monochromator to calibrate the distribution of different wavelengths and check the dispersion width.
-Since the prism disperser which leads to nonlinear dispersion is used in our system, it is impossible to realize each lambda to be separated by 1 pixel apart.
+Since the prism disperser which leads to nonlinear dispersion is used in our system, it is impossible to keep the wavelength interval per pixel equal.
 Instead, we precalibrate the non-linear dispersion of different wavelengths, and correct the reconstructed hyperspectral curves with the calibration results.

 ### <span id="parameters">Parameters setting(#R1)</span>